leowhitehead/kim-jong-un-dataset/README.md

 # kim-jong-un-dataset

-A dataset of labelled images of Kim Jong Un staring at objects
+This is a dataset containing labelled images of Supreme Leader Kim Jong Un looking at objects, labelled with the name of the object(s) he is staring at.
+Different images of Kim Jong Un staring at identical objects are appended with `-2` or `-3`.
+Any contributions are appreciated.